FPDavison/termPlusPlus_download/README.md

 to run, read, and write to the program file.
 Then you can run it by simply typing term++ in the same folder.

+Currently, the compiled binary requires GLIBC_2.29 or greater (released Feb 2019).
+Newer versions should be supported; older ones are not.

 ## Under Construction